How to structure your site architecture for SEO

 • Structured data: what schema types are relevant for affiliate content and where to apply them.

-Apply schema where it adds clarity — Article, BreadcrumbList, and WebPage schema can help search engines understand content type and hierarchy.
-Avoid markup that misrepresents content or implies unverified claims.
+Apply structured data where it accurately clarifies the page.
+Article, WebPage, FAQPage, and BreadcrumbList schema can help search engines understand content type and hierarchy.
+Avoid markup that exaggerates claims, describes content that is not visible on the page, or implies unverified performance.

 • Rendering and indexing: server-side vs client-side rendering, mobile-first indexing concerns.